flipcoder/midimech/README.md

 - If you're using the larger (200-note) version of the LinnStrument, click "SIZE" to use the full layout (experimental).

+- Set your virtual instruments' pitch bend range to double the LinnStrument's value.

 ## Playing Scales

 The major/minor scales are shaped with the "3-4" pattern.
 3 notes on first row, then 4 notes on next row, then repeat moving over 1 space, making runs fit across the fingers easily.